- What is the Biological Condition Gradient?

-The BCG was initially developed as an approach to assess the biological condition (or “health”) of a freshwater body relative to expectations of “having a composition and diversity comparable to that of the natural habitat” (see Bradley et al. 2020).
+The BCG was initially developed as an approach to assess the biological condition (or “health”) of a freshwater body relative to expectations of “having a composition and diversity comparable to that of the natural habitat” (see Bradley et al. 2020 and Santavy et al. 2012).
 It is therefore a useful tool to describe how biological conditions change incrementally along a gradient of increasing anthropogenic stress.

 If the fish and benthic BCGs are additionally coupled with water quality data, the BGC provides a statistically stronger framework to understand the state of coral reef sites.
 This information can then used to inform management decisions like identifying which water bodies containing coral reefs should be prioritized, protected and/or restored (Bradley et al. 2020).

 CCRI’s role regarding the BCG